OpenBankingUK/knowledge-base-pub/README.md

 There is no staging environment at the moment.
 If you really need to pre-publish follow these steps:

-- Create a repository that will host the staging github pages ex: mi-docs-page-stg
+- Create a repository that will host the staging github pages ex: knowledge-base-pub-stg
-- Change [vuepress config file](docs/.vuepress/config.js), property base to the name of the new repository ex:  `base: '/mi-docs-pub-stg/'`
+- Change [vuepress config file](docs/.vuepress/config.js), property base to the name of the new repository ex:  `base: '/knowledge-base-pub-stg/'`
 - Generate the content with `yarn docs:build`
 - Copy the generated content in `docs/.vuepress/dist` to the new repository on branch `gh-pages`
 - Enable github pages on the new repository, and it should become visible the website